Project Jupyter Code of Conduct#

 Importantly: as a member of our community, you are also a steward of these values.
 Not all problems need to be resolved via formal processes, and often a quick, friendly but clear word on an online forum or in person can help resolve a misunderstanding and de-escalate things.

-However, sometimes these informal processes may be inadequate: they fail to work, there is urgency or risk to someone, nobody is intervening publicly and you don’t feel comfortable speaking in public, etc. For these or other reasons, structured follow-up may be necessary and here we provide the means for that: we welcome reports by emailing email@example.com or by filling out this form.
-For more details please see our Reporting Guidelines (for online and in-person contexts).
+However, sometimes these informal processes may be inadequate: they fail to work, there is urgency or risk to someone, nobody is intervening publicly and you don’t feel comfortable speaking in public, etc. For these or other reasons, structured follow-up may be necessary and here we provide the means for that as described in the Reporting section.

 This code applies equally to founders, developers, mentors and new community members, in all spaces managed by Project Jupyter (including IPython).
 This includes the mailing lists, our GitHub organizations, our chat rooms, in-person events, the Discourse community forum, and any other forums created by the project team.
 In addition, violations of this code outside these spaces may affect a person’s ability to participate within them.